amitkulk123/Delta/README.md

 ## Steps to Build

-Clone this repo and checkout the `develop` branch using
+Clone this repo.
+You may need to checkout the `develop` branch using but I merged my last change to the `main` branch:
 ```
 git checkout develop
 ```